Please ensure you download and fill out the following forms:

 Students who wish to undertake VCAL will be required to attend school initially 4 days per week on Monday, Thursday and Friday and either Tuesday or Wednesday depending on their VET/Work placement.)

 All VCAL students will attend VET and Work placement on Tuesdays or Wednesdays.
-Apart from completing literacy, numeracy, personal development skills and work related skills units, students in VCAL are also required to select from a limited selection of VCE subjects offered only to students in the VCAL program.
-Students are required to seek out an appropriate work placement and will be given further instruction on this in Term 1, 2019.
+Apart from completing literacy, numeracy, personal development skills and work related skills units, students in VCAL are also required to select from a limited selection of VCE subjects.
+Students are required to seek out an appropriate work placement and will be given further instruction on this in Term 1, 2020.

 Year 11 VCE Units 1 and 2 Studies